 Ideas and comments from the Alaska Scientific Review Group (SRG) have significantly improved this document from its draft form.
-The authors wish to express their gratitude for the thorough reviews and helpful guidance provided by the Alaska Scientific Review Group members: Karl Haflinger, Lloyd Lowry (Chair from 2012 to present), Beth Mathews, Craig Matkin, Mike Miller, Grey Pendleton, Robert Small, Kate Stafford, Robert Suydam, David Tallmon, and Kate Wynne.
-We would also like to acknowledge the contributions from the Communications Program of the Alaska Fisheries Science Center.
+The authors wish to express their gratitude for the thorough reviews and helpful guidance provided by the Alaska Scientific Review Group members: Karl Haflinger, Lloyd Lowry (Chair from 2012 to 2016), Beth Mathews, Craig Matkin, Mike Miller, Grey Pendleton, Robert Small, Kate Stafford, Robert Suydam, David Tallmon, and Kate Wynne.
+We would also like to acknowledge the contributions from the NMFS Alaska Region and the Communications Program of the Alaska Fisheries Science Center.